ShizukaDonaghue/luve/TESTING.md

-Password Field | Leave Empty | An error message is displayed | PASS Password Field | Enter an Empty String | The change password form does not submit | PASS Password Field | Enter an Empty String | An error message is displayed | PASS Change Password Link | Once the new password is correctly entered, the user's password is changed.
+Password Field | Leave Empty | An error message is displayed | PASS Password Field | Enter an Empty String | The change password form does not submit | PASS Password Field | Enter an Empty String | An error message is displayed | PASS Change Password Link | Submit | Once the new password is correctly entered, the user's password is changed.
 Log In Link | Click | Navigates to Log In page | PASS Alert | Display | Success message is displayed confirming the password has been changed | PASS